cpjobling/EG-252-Resources/Microcontroller-Interfacing/Exercises/Exercise2/exercise2.md

 - Design an equivalent program in C language which can perform the same keyboard interrupt and ADC processing functions as provided by the example assembly program.

-This exercise is worth 6 marks.
-For this exercise you need only demonstrate your program with the evaluation board to _Dr Chris Jobling by Monday, 8 December 2013_.
-No report is needed.
+This exercise is worth 8 marks.
+For this exercise you need only demonstrate your program with the evaluation board to Dr Chris Jobling, Dr Timothy Davies or one of the demonstrators by **Tuesday, 4 November 2014**.

 You can view this document as a web page [HTML](exercise2.html), [PDF](exercise2.pdf) or as a Word Document [.docx](exercise2.docx)